 MidAmerican's involvement starting with the 2016 Plan raised questions about how to calculate the renewable resource target appropriate to it.
 Specifically, as a multi-jurisdictional utility participating in the IPA's procurement planning process to meet a portion of its load requirements, MidAmerican's participation raised a previously unaddressed question as to whether renewable energy resources procurement targets should be calculated for all of its eligible retail customer load, or only for that portion of MidAmerican's eligible retail customer load for which the utility specifically requests procurement.
 Section 1-75(c)(1) of the IPA Act references procurement percentages applicable to "each utility's total supply to serve the load of eligible retail customers, as defined in Section 16-111.5(a) of the Public Utilities Act."
-While Section 16-111.5(a) defines "eligible retail customer load, this same section also expressly contemplates that MidAmerican may seek procurement for only "a portion of its eligible Illinois retail customers in accordance with the applicable
+While Section 16-111.5(a) defines "eligible retail customer" by customer status that would appear to include MidAmerican's entire eligible retail customer load, this same section also expressly contemplates that MidAmerican may seek procurement for only "a portion of its eligible Illinois retail customers in accordance with the applicable

-&lt;sup>184 In 2015 and 2016, the IPA also conducted a series of procurements of SRECs from new photovoltaic systems in Illinois under the separate Supplemental Photovoltaic Procurement Plan ("SPV Plan") pursuant to Section 1-56(i) of the IPA Act; those procurements involved contracts between suppliers and the Agency (rather than with the utilities) using funds from the RERF and were approved through a process separate from the IPA's annual electricity procurement planning process, and thus the resulting RECs from those contracts are not used to meet the renewable energy resource procurement targets discussed herein.
+&lt;sup>185 In 2015 and 2016, the IPA also conducted a series of procurements of SRECs from new photovoltaic systems in Illinois under the separate Supplemental Photovoltaic Procurement Plan ("SPV Plan") pursuant to Section 1-56(i) of the IPA Act; those procurements involved contracts between suppliers and the Agency (rather than with the utilities) using funds from the RERF and were approved through a process separate from the IPA's annual electricity procurement planning process, and thus the resulting RECs from those contracts are not used to meet the renewable energy resource procurement targets discussed herein.

-&lt;sup>185 20 ILCS 3855/1-75(c)(1) (emphasis added).
+20 ILCS 3855/1-75(c)(1) (emphasis added).